 Within its aim to deliver the best science possible, Diamond strives to encourage and support researchers in the early stages of their career and has created two awards to recognise those who have carried out exceptional work using synchrotron radiation at the Diamond facility.

-Nominations for the 2017 Medal now open
+Nominations for the 2017 Medal have now closed

 Awarded annually to an outstanding early career researcher who has used synchrotron radiation at Diamond Light Source in their research.
 The 2017 and inaugural medal will be awarded to a researcher in chemistry and material science.
 The 2018 medal will be awarded to a researcher working in physics, and the 2019 medal to a researcher in the life sciences.